Lovrom8/RSMods/README.md

 * A: The current pedals that support drop tuning automatically are the Digitech Whammy DT, Digitech Whammy, and the Digitech Bass Whammy.
 Thank PoizenJam for the work they did getting those last two pedals to work as intended.

 * Q: I want something added to the mod, like I want to remove XYZ from the game!!!
-* A: Post a request in the [Issues tab of this Github repo](https://github.com/Lovrom8/RSCDLCEnabler-2020Edition/issues) with the name "DLL - FR - XYZ".
+* A: Post a request in the [Issues tab of this Github repo](https://github.com/Lovrom8/RSMods/issues) with the name "DLL - FR - XYZ".
 Please follow this format so we know what we are doing, either fixing something or adding a new feature.
 Note: Just because you post a request for us to do something doesn't mean we can do it and/ or we will do it.
 Please don't keep begging us to do your request, we will get to it if we think it's worth our time spent.

 * Q: I found a bug / somethings not working as it should!
 How do I get this fixed?
-* A: Please post an issue in the [Issues tab of this Github repo](https://github.com/Lovrom8/RSCDLCEnabler-2020Edition/issues) with the name "DLL - Bug - XYZ" if the bug is in Rocksmith or "GUI - Bug - XYZ" if the bug is in the tool to mod your game.
+* A: Please post an issue in the [Issues tab of this Github repo](https://github.com/Lovrom8/RSMods/issues) with the name "DLL - Bug - XYZ" if the bug is in Rocksmith or "GUI - Bug - XYZ" if the bug is in the tool to mod your game.
 Please try to be descriptive in this, as posting "It don't work" doesn't help us.
 Screenshots and/ or videos can help, but steps on what you did to get it to break would be greatly appreciated.
 Sometimes bugs are where we get our best features :)

 * Q: Who made these mods, and how can I thank you guys?
 * A: Thank you for showing interest in the project.
 We spent over ten months working on this project trying to flesh it out so people would enjoy using it.
 The developers are mainly: LovroM8 (Lovro), and Ffio1 (Ffio) but we received a lot of help from ZagatoZee (ZZ), Kokolihapihvi (Koko), and L0fka.
 All we ask for is a quick thank you, and those can either be sent by starring this project on Github, telling your Rocksmith friends, or just coming into the Discord and saying "Thank You".
 I know it sounds like it's not much, but it really makes our day(s).

-* If you have any questions, feel free to reach us in the [r/Rocksmith Discord](https://rocksmith.rocks/discord) in the #rsmods channel, or in the #rs-mods channel of the [CustomsForge Discord](https://discord.gg/cf)
+* If you have any questions, feel free to reach us in the [r/Rocksmith Discord](https://rocksmith.rocks/discord) in the #rsmods channel.